 Individuals may also receive automated air quality forecasts and health advisories delivered directly to their email inbox, cell phone or Twitter account by signing up for the MDAQMD's EnviroFlash Service.
 To sign up for this free service or to learn more, visit http://mdaqmd.enviroflash.org.

-CRE staff develops publications on the District and on a variety of air quality topics.
-CRE staff also publishes, The Desert Air Monitor, a quarterly publication which details the District's activities, as well as locally relevant air quality news from the Air Resources Board and the US Environmental Protection Agency.
+Communications staff develops publications on the District and on a variety of air quality topics.
+Communications staff also publishes, Air Mail, a quarterly publication which details the District's activities, as well as locally relevant air quality news from the Air Resources Board and the US Environmental Protection Agency.
 All publications are available free of charge upon request.

 Each summer the MDAQMD accepts nominations for the Exemplar Awards, the District's highest honor which is conferred upon businesses, organizations or individuals in the High Desert who have exceeded regulatory requirements and implemented exceptional programs or activities which have resulted in the prevention or reduction of air pollution.
 In September, the Awards are presented by the MDAQMD's Governing Board in association with National Pollution Prevention Week.
-Past winners include the National Training Center at Fort Irwin, the City of Barstow, Mitsubishi Cement, Molded Fiber Glass of Adelanto, CEMEX, Advance Disposal & Verizon.
+Past winners include the Marine Corps Logistics Base Barstow (shown in the photo at right), National Training Center at Fort Irwin, the City of Barstow, Mitsubishi Cement, Molded Fiber Glass of Adelanto, CEMEX, Advance Disposal & Verizon.

-CRE staff coordinates the MDAQMD-sponsored annual California Desert Air Working Group Conference, which brings together regulated industry, air quality professionals and representatives of California desert air districts at a central location each fall.
+Communications staff coordinates the MDAQMD-sponsored annual California Desert Air Working Group Conference, which brings together regulated industry, air quality professionals and representatives of California desert air districts at a central location each fall.
 The annual conference provides a forum for attendees to discuss existing and emerging air quality issues of California Desert regions while spotlighting new cost-effective technologies and solutions for achieving compliance with air quality regulations.
-For more information on CDAWG call (760) 245-1661 ext.
-6104.
+For more information on CDAWG call 760.245.1661, ext.
+3001 or 3002.

 Providing the public with high quality environmental education materials is important to the District.
-The MDAQMD's CRE Office administers the Mojave Environmental Education Consortium, a public-private nonprofit organization which links High Desert educators with quality, standards-based environmental education resources, free of charge.
+The MDAQMD spawned the Mojave Environmental Education Consortium, a public-private nonprofit organization which links High Desert educators with quality, standards-based environmental education resources, free of charge.
 The MDAQMD serves as the lead agency for MEEC, whose services are made possible through the generous support of more than 40 local businesses and organizations.
-To find out about MEEC's many services to High desert teachers and students, or to find out how your company can become a sponsor, visit http://www.meeconline.com.
+Visit http://www.meeconline.com to learn about MEEC's many services to area teachers and students, or to find out how your company can become a sponsor.